DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

               FROM SensorReading GROUP BY sensorid, timeSec;
 ```

 We are now using data ingested through the API mutation endpoint instead of the static example data.
-And for the timestamp on the metrics, we are using the special column `_source_time` which captures the time data was ingested through the API.
+And for the timestamp on the metrics, we are using the special column `event_time` which captures the time data was ingested through the API.

 Terminate the running service, run the compiler again, and re-launch the pipeline.
 ```bash